Skylake101/Green-Eggs-and-Hamlet/README.md

 # Green Eggs and Hamlet

-## Project Goal
+## Project Purpose
-This project uses a combination of Spark and Scala to process words from any 'text' entry.
-For example: Green Eggs and Ham or Hamlet.
-It's currently setup to use Hamlet
+This project utilizes Spark and Scala to process Big Data from a file and filter relevant information.
+A great way to test it is to use an entire book, for example: Green Eggs and Ham or Hamlet.

-## My raw data with a link to original source
+Once you've selected your data source you can locate key variables.
+It's currently setup to read Hamlet and figure out which words are used the most frequently

+## Raw Data source:
-I made my green eggs and Hamlet document using this website:
+The green eggs and Hamlet document was cached from this website:
 - [HAMLET](http://shakespeare.mit.edu/hamlet/full.html "Website for Hamlet")

 ## Commands I used for Scala